Aerallion/pybridge/README.md

 Once everybody has a green screen, the "Master" (M, and in this case N) can load a game next to the button "Laad spel".
 There are three options.

 - type a number.
 The program will look at predefined games named "Spel 1", when you type "1".
-- type x or X. A radnom deal will be generated.
+- type x or X. A random deal will be generated.
 - type pbnx, with "x" a number, normally between 1 and 40.
 This loads tournement games, retrieved from "www.vijnberg.nl".

 The next step is to press the "Laad spel" button.